Script-w/aegis-identity-framework/README.md

  ```

 ## 📊 Legacy Scaling Vision
-Aegis is built with the "Security by Design" philosophy.
-By decoupling the authentication engine from the threat analysis layer, the system can scale to millions of users while maintaining a sub-200ms authentication latency.
+Aegis follows the "Security by Design" philosophy.
+By decoupling the authentication engine from the threat analysis layer, the system is designed to scale horizontally.
+In a production environment, the Java core remains focused on low-latency throughput, while the Python layer can be scaled independently to handle complex security analytics.

+​Created by Script-w as part of the Legacy Scaling Project..